Armenia violates ceasefire with Azerbaijan 20 times | News.az

 Armenia violates ceasefire with Azerbaijan 20 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 20 times using heavy machine guns, the Azerbaijani Defense Ministry said March 9.
+Over the past 24 hours, Armenian armed forces, using heavy machine guns, have 20 times violated the ceasefire along the line of contact between Azerbaijani and Armenian troops, the Azerbaijani Defense Ministry said Feb.
+23.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.